Christmas: The Most Wonderful Time of the Year!

 If you need to know, I’m now in my fourth decade in this life, and Santa keeps bringing me gifts every Christmas.
 My child asked me if he ever missed.
 Nope!
 Never!

-Two years ago, though, I did not receive exactly what I asked for, but that was not Santa’s fault.
-Bring Me The Horizon, my favourite rock band in the world, was a bit slow in releasing Amo, and Santa found himself in the difficult position of not being able to fulfil a wish out of billions.
+I did not receive quite what I asked for two years ago, though, but that was not Santa’s fault.
+Bring Me The Horizon, my favourite rock band in the world, was a bit slow in releasing Amo, and Santa found himself in the difficult position of not fulfilling a wish out of billions.

-Oh, this year I’m optimistic.
-I know Post Human is out and hopefully already packed and tied with a red bow, in Santa’s sack!
+Anyway, last year, around this time, Post Human was out, packed and tied with a red bow, in Santa’s sack!
+Do you see how wishes work?

 Have the Merriest Christmas ever!